dkoshkin/kubernetes-upgrader/README.md

     but any tool can be used as long as it generates a Kubernetes machine image and labels the Job with `kubernetesupgraded.dimitrikoshkin.com/image-id`.
     The controller sets `status.ready` once the Job succeeds and copies the label value to `spec.id`.
 -   `Plan` finds the latest `MachineImage` with `spec.version` that is in `spec.versionRange` and matches an optional `machineImageSelector`.
 It then sets `status.machineImageDetails` with `version` and image `id`.
--   `ClusterClassClusterUpgrader` satisfies the Plan contract.
+-   `InClusterUpgradeAutomation` satisfies the Plan contract.
 It will update `spec.topology.version` and (an optional) field from `topologyVariable` of the CAPI Cluster, using the values from the Plan's `status.machineImageDetails`. .

 ## Getting Started